kamalshadi/NPRL_DTI_preprocesing/README.md

 * b0 image right to left acquisition
 * b0 image left to right acquisition
-* diffusion image right to left acquisition
+* Diffusion image right to left phase-encoded acquisition
-* diffusion image left to right acquisition
+* Diffusion image left to right phase-encoded acquisition
 * bvector (.bvec) for each diffusion image
 * b-value (.bval) for each diffusion image

-3- open Mac Terminal
-4 - type (option -t is a readout time of the acquisition, it was 0.0508 sec for the TMS-EEG dataset but it is 0.059 for the PAS dataset- these values are reported by MRIconvert tool) python preprocess.py -i path_to_Study -t 0.059
-5 - After the code finishes, you can find all preprocessed data in Outputs directory
+## Directory structure

-1 - Put all subjects data in the folder <study>/Inputs . <study> is an optional name for the study and the parent folder of Inputs.
+Put all subjects data in the folder **\<study>/Inputs** . **\<study>** is an optional name for the study and the parent folder of Inputs.
 In the Inputs directory each subject have her own subfolder.
 Picture below is a sample directory structure for a study with 3 participants.

+# Environment Requirement
+The script is wriiten for python2.7 and only runs on linux-like terminals.

+# Usage
+1- open your Terminal
+2 - type (option -t is a readout time of the acquisition) python preprocess.py -i path_to_Study -t 0.059
+After the code finishes, you can find all preprocessed data in **\<study>/Outputs** directory

+1 -

 2 - Within each subject folder, following files must exists: